Quantifying With Only Positive Training Data: Experimental Setup

-Throughout experiments \#1 to \#3, we additionally compare all algorithms against a hypothetical classify and count approach that uses the Mahalanobis distance as scorer and the best possible threshold for classification.
-We call such an algorithm Best Fixed Threshold with Mahalanobis (BFT\textsubscript{M}).
-To choose the threshold, we evaluate several thresholds based on the percentiles of the positive training data (from 0 to 100, with increments of 1).
+Throughout experiments \#1 to \#3, we additionally compare all algorithms against a hypothetical classify and count approach that uses the Mahalanobis distance as scorer and the best possible threshold for classification. { This algorithm is called Best Fixed Threshold \citep{denisOCQ2018} with Mahalanobis, or BFT\textsubscript{M} for short.} To choose the threshold, we evaluate several thresholds based on the percentiles of the positive training data (from 0 to 100, with increments of 1).
 For each dataset, we evaluate which threshold generated the lowest MAE on the test samples and report such a result.
-We emphasize that, regardless of the average performance obtained by BFT\textsubscript{M}, it still is affected by the systemic error explained in Section~\ref{def:quantifier}.
+We emphasize that, regardless of the average performance obtained by BFT\textsubscript{M}, it still is affected by the systemic error explained in Section~\ref{sec:def:quant}.